-Our goal was to visit Georgia.
+Making good on a long delayed intention, we decided to go and visit Georgia.
 Lufthansa is our favorite way to travel to or through Europe, because there are daily flights from Denver to either Frankfurt or Munich.
-However, the Lufthansa service to Tbilisi has an arrival time of 04:25 ... that's AM!
+However, the Lufthansa service to Georgia's capitol Tbilisi has an arrival time of 04:25 ... that's AM!
 We didn't think that was a very good way to start a trip.
 So instead, we opted to fly Lufthansa through Frankfurt to Istanbul, spend a couple of days there and then fly on Turkish Airline to Tbilisi.
 That flight lands at Tbilisi in the afternoon.
 Istanbul has become one of our favorite cities, and this plan would enable us to see some of the city that we've not before visited.

 We departed Denver on Lufthansa on Wednesday, September 26.
 We got very little sleep during our plane ride from Denver to Frankfurt, mostly because of severe turbulence from Labrador out over the North Atlantic.